Melinda Bam: Miss Universe 2012

 Melinda Bam represented South Africa in December at Miss Universe 2012, which was held in Las Vegas, and placed among the top 10.

 She did not participate in the Miss World 2012 pageant because if a contestant reaches the top three of the pageant she is not permitted to enter Miss Universe.
 The 1st princess Remona Moodley represented South Africa at Miss World 2012 instead.

 Miss South Africa national executive

-In June 2013 it was announced that Melinda Bam was appointed as nstional executive for the Miss South Africa Pageant, and she would be in charge of arranging potential sponsors for the pageant, as well as preparing the outgoing queens to both the Miss World and Miss Universe pageants.
+In June 2013 it was announced that Melinda Bam was appointed as national executive for the Miss South Africa Pageant, and she would be in charge of arranging potential sponsors for the pageant, as well as preparing the outgoing queens to both the Miss World and Miss Universe pageants.
 Her management proved successful and partly due to her guidance, secured the crown for 2014 Miss World titleholder Rolene Strauss.

 Personal life

 Her family name is of German origin.
-However, Bam is also a Xhosa name, making the public mistake her for a Xhosa girl before she won the title.

 Bam announced in November 2013 that she is engaged to Mr South Africa 2011, Adriaan Bergh.
 The two former beauty pageant title carriers got engaged during a holiday in Dubai.
 They were married in November 2014 at Oakfield Farm, Gauteng, South Africa.
+They have two children.
+One of their children, born in November 2024 was at just 31 weeks.